CrowdStrike/Cloud-AWS/Container Security/kernel-eks-implementation-guide.md

   ```
   aws ecr describe-repositories
   ```
- - We will be reusing the variables from previous commands inside the interactive container sesison.
+ - We will be reusing the variables from previous commands inside the interactive container session.
 Provide OAuth2 Client ID and Client Secret for authentication with CrowdStrike Falcon platform.
 Establishing and retrieving OAuth2 API credentials can be performed at [falcon-console](https://falcon.crowdstrike.com/support/api-clients-and-keys).
 These credentials will only be used to download sensor, we recommend you create key pair that has permissions only for Sensor Download.
    ```
    $ FALCON_CLIENT_ID=1234567890ABCDEFG1234567890ABCDEF
    $ FALCON_CLIENT_SECRET=1234567890ABCDEFG1234567890ABCDEF
    ```

- - (optonal) Provide name of Falcon Cloud you want to used
+ - (optional) Provide name of Falcon Cloud you want to used
  - Note that this information can be found in the URL of the Falcon Platform.
 The default value used by the falcon-node-sensor-build script is us-1.
 The example    below uses us-2.
    ```
    $ FALCON_CLOUD=us-2